 Sermon 02.23.14: Atheism and Humanism by Rev. Mary Katherine Morn

-Mon., Apr.
-17, May 15 & Jun.
+Mon., Jun.
 12, 7:30-9 p.m., Prog.
 Bldg.
+(May 15 class canceled.
+Check back for schedule updates.)
 Led by Zim Putney.
 Email email@example.com to register.
 Join a supportive community in a practical spiritual journey, opening the path to loving connections, peace, joy and success that comes from learning to hear and follow the voice of our inner resources: our intelligence, emotions, feelings and values.
 We will read and reflect on the teachings of clear, profound spiritual voices.

 Sermon 09.25.16: This Do We Covenant by Rev. Laura Horton-Ludwig

 by Dave Anderson.
 Like many of us, I was impressed (and depressed!) by the climate change information in Al Gore’s “An Inconvenient Truth” when it came out 10 years ago.
 The film hit me on an intellectual level, but not emotionally in the gut.
 However, after reading some of Catholic theologian Thomas Berry’s deeply spiritual writing about the sacredness of the earth and all life forms, I felt moved to do something, to try to make a difference in my personal life and, if possible, in the larger sphere.
 Last year, I started attending the meetings of the Faith Alliance for Climate Solutions-UUCF group (recently renamed the UUCF Climate Action […]